 Huaca Pucllana

-Lima is dotted with sacred ruins and ceremonial sites known as huacas.
+Lima is dotted with sacred pre-Columbian ruins and ceremonial sites known as huacas.
 Located in the coastal Miraflores neighborhood, the Huaca Pucllana complex, with its towering stepped adobe pyramid, is one of the city’s largest and most important ancient monuments.
-Built around 500 A.D, it was once an administrative and ceremonial center of the indigenous Lima Culture civilization.
+Built around the fifth century, it was once an administrative and ceremonial center of the indigenous Lima Culture civilization.

 Climb to the top of the top of the pyramid, which soars 72 feet (22 meters) towards the sky, for unique views over Miraflores and the Pacific Ocean.
 Artifacts like tools, ceramics, and textiles unearthed during excavations are housed in the museum, while a workshop illustrates ancient textile and ceramic making techniques.
 A small park grows plants specifically in the time of Lima Culture.
 Linger longer and have a meal at the spectacularly-sited restaurant that looks out over the ruins.